 All registration fees must be paid in full BEFORE arrival at the meeting.
 Any outstanding registration fees must be paid before admittance will be granted to the meeting.

-The meeting will be held at Keynes College, University of Kent.
+The meeting was held at Keynes College, University of Kent.

 You can plan your train travel through the National Rail website.
 The closest rail station to Keynes College is Canterbury West.
 Taxis/Uber from the station to the venue cost between £5–£10.
 Alternatively, you can download and open a bus route map around Keynes College by clicking here.